• Skip to main content

 • Related Recipes:

-• Glazed Pumpkin Scones
+• Pumpkin Spiced Scones

-Why I love this recipe
+What you will love about this recipe

 If this is your first time making scones, you’ll never want to buy them from the store again.
 They taste like pumpkin pie in biscuit form and are soft and moist on the inside.
 The kids will love them too!
 Before you know it, they’ll be the most asked-for breakfast treat this season.